The Ultimate EV Charging Glossary

 Direct current (DC) charging for electric vehicles allows for higher charging speeds since DC can be supplied directly to the electric vehicle’s battery at power levels usually higher than AC charging.
 The higher the DC power supplied, the faster the electric vehicle can be charged—provided the EV is designed to handle such power.
 Charging will slow down toward the end of your session to preserve your vehicle’s battery.
 This typically happens around 80% full but is dependent on the model of your EV.
 DC chargers can reach up to 350KWh on ultra-fast DC charging.
 However, the most common speeds are 50KWh and high power DC in the range of 100KWh to 150KWh.

 To illustrate the charging power difference between AC and DC fast charging, a Level 2, 7.2kW AC charger can take one hour to deliver about 27 miles of EV range.
 A 50kW DC fast charger can provide the same 27 miles of range in about 10 minutes.

-In principle, there are two types of charging columns – fast DC charging columns and slower AC charging columns.
+In principle, there are two types of charging stations – fast DC charging stations and slower AC charging stations.
 Also, there are fast-charging stations with direct current and high charging power, such as the 170 kWh from CCS Systems, and in the private sector also so-called Wallboxes.
 These usually provide the standard 230 V household current, but unlike the regular socket deliver a permanently even 16 Amps.

 Alternating current (AC) charger works with the power of up to 22 kWh.
 Charging time will take 6-24 hours.